Earl Scruggs: Early life

 Earl Scruggs was born January 6, 1924, in the Flint Hill community of Cleveland County, North Carolina, a small community just outside of Boiling Springs, about 10 miles west of Shelby.
 His father, George Elam Scruggs, was a farmer and a bookkeeper who died of a protracted illness when Earl was four years old.
-Upon his father's death, Scruggs' mother, Georgia Lula Ruppe (called Lula), was left to take care of the farm and five children, of which Earl was the youngest.
+Upon his father's death, Scruggs's mother, Georgia Lula Ruppe (called Lula), was left to take care of the farm and five children, of which Earl was the youngest.

 The family members all played music.
 The father played an open back banjo using the frailing technique, though as an adult Earl had no recollection of his father's playing.
 Mrs. Scruggs played the pump organ.
 Earl's siblings, older brothers Junie and Horace and older sisters Eula Mae and Ruby, all played banjo and guitar.
 Scruggs recalled a visit to his uncle's home at age six to hear a blind banjo player named Mack Woolbright, who played a finger-picking style and had recorded for Columbia Records.
 It made an impression on Scruggs, who said, "He'd sit in the rocking chair, and he'd pick some and it was just amazing.
 I couldn't imagine—he was the first, what I call a good banjo player."
 Scruggs then took up the instrument—he was too small to hold it at first and improvised by setting his brother Junie's banjo beside him on the floor.
 He moved it around depending on what part of the neck he was playing.
 After his father's death, Scruggs seemed to take solace in playing music, and when not in school or doing farm chores, spent nearly every spare moment he had practicing.
 His first radio performance was at age 11 on a talent scout show.
+Because his father had died, Scruggs was deferred from military service in World War II so he could support his mother.